-Our fundamental aim is for our school to be a happy, safe, and supportive community where children and adults care for each other and succeed.
-This is linked to our School Values.
-The children are familiar with our Bingham Believe: "We believe that if we work hard and never give up, we can achieve anything!" and this is developed through our assemblies, curriculum, and House Point system.
+Our fundamental aim is for our school to be a happy, safe, and supportive community where children and adults care for each other.
+This is linked to our School Values of RISE.

+The children are familiar with our Bingham Belief: "We believe that if we work hard and never give up, we can achieve anything!" and this is developed through our assemblies, curriculum, House Point system and Class Dojo.